kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 #### EDA Question 3 - What are the top Cities, Subdivisions and Build Types for Single Family Residential Homes in Douglas County?

-#### Encode Data:

-For some of the data that was Categorical, it was encoded so that the data could be used in the unsupervised machine learning methods.

-Ordinal Encoding:
-* Quality_Code
-* Condition

-Label Encoded:
-* Walkout_Basement

-One Hot Encoded:
-* Categorical Data Fields

-#### Remove Fields:

-Some of the data columns were removed (droped) as the decsion was made that they did not offer any information for our problem.

-* Removed all owner columns (6)
-* Mobile Home sizes (2)
-* Removed the Date Fields (created separate data frame)(4)
-* Removed some of the features columns (created a separate data frame without)(18) - df_properties_encoded_primary